-2D VIPKid printable props made my organizing and prepping so simple, and since each one is no thicker than a piece of paper, they’ve been ideal for use when traveling.
+2D VIPKid printable props made my organizing and prepping so simple, and since each one is no thicker than a piece of paper, they are ideal for use when traveling or for teachers who have a more minimalist approach to props.

 These are the 2D VIPKID printable props that I use in my classroom every day.

 I simply downloaded them and printed them on cardstock.
-Then, I laminated them for increased durability!
-Because I use these daily, I wanted to make sure they would last.
+Then, I laminated them for increased durability…with daily wear and tear, I wanted to make sure they would last.
 (You can find out more about what’s included in each bundle by clicking on the pictures.)